avatar

 Caltech

-My research fields are industrial organization, finance, and economic history.
+I am an applied microeconomist and my research fields are industrial organization and finance.
 I study innovation, entrepreneurship, and antitrust regulations.

 您好!我是石克,现在美国加州理工学院,攻读经济学博士。